Designs

 We'll call these videos "clips".
 These clips can show anything from a persons blank desktop to a video game.

 The layout I wanted to achieve is YouTube's main page.
 Dynamic navigation bar on the left, search input at the top and video feed in the main content area.
+The video feed in the main content area should be engaging and interactive.

 When a video is hovered, a short preview should play with no audio.